-Corby is a leading Canadian marketer of spirits and importer of wines.
-Corby's national leadership is sustained by a diverse brand portfolio which allows the Corporation to drive profitable organic growth with strong, consistent cash flows in Canada and internationally.
+Corby is a leading Canadian manufacturer and marketer of spirits and manufacturer, marketer and importer of wines.
+Corby's national leadership is sustained by a diverse brand portfolio which allows the Corporation to drive profitable organic growth with strong, consistent cash flows.

-Corby owns or represents five of the 25 top-selling spirit brands in Canada, and 12 of the top 50, as measured by case volumes.
+Corby owns or represents seven of the 25 top-selling spirits brands in Canada, and 11 of the top 50, as measured by case volumes.
 Corby's portfolio of owned-brands includes some of the most renowned brands in Canada, including J.P.
-Wiser's® Canadian whisky, Lamb's® rum, Polar Ice® vodka, and McGuinness® liqueurs.
+Wiser's®, Lot No. 40®, Pike Creek® and Gooderham & Worts® Canadian whiskies, Lamb's® rum, Polar Ice® vodka, and McGuinness® liqueurs, in addition to, the recently acquired Ungava® gin, Chic Choc® Spiced rum, Cabot Trail® maple cream liqueur (Coureur des Bois®, in Quebec) (being, the "Ungava Spirits Brands") and Foreign Affair® wine brands, including Temptress, Enchanted, Amarosé and The Conspiracy brands,.
 Through its affiliation with PR, Corby also represents leading international brands such as Absolut® vodka, Chivas Regal®, The Glenlivet® and Ballantine's® Scotch whiskies, Jameson® Irish whiskey, Beefeater® gin, Malibu® rum, Kahlúa® liqueur, Mumm® champagne, and Jacob's Creek®, Wyndham Estate®, Stoneleigh®, Campo Viejo®, Graffigna® and Kenwood® wines.
 In addition to representing PR's brands in Canada, Corby also provides representation for certain selected, unrelated third-party brands ("Agency brands") when they fit within the Corporation's strategic direction and, thus, complement Corby's existing brand portfolio.

 The Corporation's activities are comprised of the distribution of owned and represented spirits, liqueurs and imported wines.
-More specifically, 80% of Corby's revenue is derived from sales of the Corporation's owned spirit brands, while commissions earned from the sale of represented brands totaled 16% in 2016.
-The Corporation also supplements these primary sources of revenue with other ancillary activities incidental to its core business, such as logistics fees and miscellaneous bulk spirit sales.
+More specifically, 80% of Corby's revenue is derived from sales of the Corporation's owned spirit brands, while commissions earned from the sale of represented brands totaled 18% in 2018.
+The Corporation also supplements these primary sources of revenue with other ancillary activities incidental to its core business, such as logistics fees and miscellaneous bulk whisky sales to rebalance its maturation inventories.

-Corby's business consists predominantly of sales within Canada, which represent 93% of the Corporation's revenue.
+Corby's business consists predominantly of sales within Canada, which represent 92% of the Corporation's revenue.
 Sales in Canada are made to each of the provincial liquor boards.
-In fiscal 2016, sales to the three largest provincial liquor boards accounted for 39%, 17% and 14%, respectively, of revenue of the Corporation (fiscal 2015 - 35%, 17% and 14%, respectively).
+In fiscal 2018, sales to the three largest provincial liquor boards accounted for 34%, 15% and 13%, respectively, of revenue of the Corporation (fiscal 2017 - 44%, 17% and 14%, respectively).

-The Corporation's sales to customers outside of Canada for each of the years ended 2016 and 2015 represented approximately 7% and 8% of revenue, respectively.
+The Corporation's sales to customers outside of Canada for each of the years ended 2018 and 2017 represented approximately 8% and 7% of revenue, respectively.
 These sales mainly consisted of shipments of key brands, such as J.P.
 Wiser's Canadian whisky and Polar Ice vodka into the United States and select countries in Western Europe, and the sale of Lamb's rum in the United Kingdom and other international markets.

-Corby's operations are subject to seasonal fluctuations; as sales are typically strong in the first and second quarters, due to increased purchases by consumers during the summer and the retail holiday season, while third-quarter sales (January, February and March) usually decline after the end of the retail holiday season.
+Corby's operations are subject to seasonal fluctuations, as sales are typically strong in the first and second quarters due to increased purchases by consumers during the summer and the retail holiday season, while third-quarter sales (January, February and March) usually decline after the end of the retail holiday season.
 Fourth quarter sales typically increase again with the onset of warmer weather as consumers tend to increase their purchasing levels during the summer season.